TES3MP-TeamFOSS/Ashfall/README.md

 ## Installation instructions

 1. Copy the contents of `lib` into your `CoreScripts/lib` directory.
-2. Place your favoured mods in `CoreScripts/mods`.
+2. Place your favoured modules in `CoreScripts/modules`.
-3. Some mods require additional data files.
+3. Some modules require additional data files.
 Copy these files into `CoreScripts/data`.
 4. Enjoy!